-In the Bahamas, the swimming pigs on Big Major Cay have become one of the most popular tourist attractions of the remote region known as the Exumas.
+In the Bahamas, the swimming pigs of the Exumas (on Big Major Cay) have become one of the most popular tourist attractions of the remote region.
 That bizarre fact alone was enough to get my attention when we headed there last month to visit EMBRACE, a new sustainable eco-resort being built on the tiny nearby island of Staniel Cay.

 But, of course, the story isn’t quite that simple.
 How did the pigs get on the island?
 Who put them there?
 And why don’t the locals eat them, when each adult pig is big enough to feed a family for weeks?